Apoldu de Jos

 Apoldu de Jos (Kleinpold; Kisapold) is a commune located in Sibiu County, Transylvania, Romania.
 It is composed of two villages, Apoldu de Jos and Sângătin (Kleinenyed; Kisenyed).

-The municipality Apoldu de Jos is located in the historic Unterwald in the southwest of the Transylvanian Basin.
+The commune is located in the historic Unterwald in the southwest of the Transylvanian Plateau.

 History

 Apoldu de Jos was founded by Transylvanian Saxons and first documented in 1289.
-According to J. M. Ackner, C. Goos and V. Christescu, archaeological finds suggesting a colonization in Roman times were made in the area of Apoldu de Jos - called by the locals Intre Apoalde and La Rodeni.
+According to J. M. Ackner, C. Goos, and V. Christescu, archaeological finds suggesting a colonization in Roman times were made in the area of Apoldu de Jos - called by the locals Între Apoalde and La Rodeni.

-In 1750, 1236 Romanians lived in Kleinpold, in 1773 about 60 landlords from Austria settled in Kleinpold.
-The inhabitants are engaged in mainly agriculture and livestock.
+In 1750, 1,236 Romanians lived in Kleinpold.
+In 1773, about 60 landlords from Austria settled in Kleinpold.
+The inhabitants were engaged in mainly agriculture and livestock.

 Population

 The highest number of Hungarians (84) and Roma (165) was registered in 1850.
-In 2002, 1525 people lived in the municipality of Apoldu de Jos, of which 17 were Roma, two Germans, one Hungarian, and the rest were Romanians.
+In 2002, 1,525 people lived in Apoldu de Jos, of which 17 were Roma, two Germans, one Hungarian, and the rest were Romanians.